 Home » Economy » Gini Coefficient

-Gini Coefficient, Definition, Formula, Importance, Calculation
+Gini Coefficient, Definition, Formula, Significance, Calculation

 Gini Coefficient

-In simple terms, the Gini coefficient is a way to measure how evenly or unevenly income or wealth is distributed in a society.
+In simple terms, the Gini coefficient is a measure of how evenly or unevenly income or wealth is distributed in a society.
 A lower Gini coefficient indicates a more equal distribution, while a higher Gini coefficient suggests a greater concentration of income or wealth in a small percentage of the population.

 Gini Coefficient Formula